Additional Steps Needed to Help Determine the Right Size and Composition of DOD's Total Workforce

 Agency Affected: Department of Defense

 Comments: DOD partially concurred with this recommendation and stated in its agency comments that DOD Directive 1100.4. is currently undergoing revision and entering the formal issuance process for signature by the Deputy Secretary of Defense.
 Further, DOD stated that the updated directive will authorize and direct the revision of the instruction.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+As of August 2014, the directive has not been signed.
+Therefore, this recommendation is open and we will update as DOD provides evidence that the directive has been finalized.

 Recommendation: Until such time that DOD is able to accurately project contractor FTE estimates it presents in budget submissions using the inventories and required reviews, the Secretary of Defense should direct the Under Secretary of Defense (Comptroller) to include an explanation in annual budget exhibits of the methodology used to project contractor FTE estimates and any limitations of that methodology or the underlying information to which the methodology is applied.